 Take an inventory of all the live meetings you had booked on your calendar in the past month or two.

 Can you group them by meeting type?
-(Sales, client call, internal team calls, job interview, etc.).
+(Sales, client calls, internal team calls, job interviews, etc.).
 Then consider whether any of these types of calls can be moved to an asynchronous format.

 Think outside the box here.
 You’d be surprised how this shift can really open things up for you, your team, and your company.

 Look through the past month or two in your customer support tickets, or your service appointments.

 For those that are already asynchronous (i.e. the requests that were handled via email or helpdesk ticket), do a closer analysis:

 Was a text-based email the best medium to solve this customer’s inquiry?

 Could adding a video-based element have helped your team understand and diagnose the issue more effectively, and giving the customer a faster resolution?

 3. Choose one communication area to optimize first